-This simple free crochet poncho pattern is a little more fitted than most, offering a versatile wardrobe staple that’s perfect for layering.
-Get the free pattern below or purchase the ad-free printable PDF for $2.75 here.
+This simple free crochet poncho pattern is a little more fitted than most, offering a versatile wardrobe staple that's perfect for layering.
+Get the free pattern below or purchase the ad-free printable PDF here.

 Please tell me I'm not the only one who has had a grand crochet vision go totally wrong.
 I wish I could say that everything you see here on the blog slides straight from idea form into crochet reality in a few effortless fireside crochet sessions.
 Sadly, that's not how it usually goes down.